darealshinji/UnityEngine2deb/README.md

    -Z=<method>          Specify compression method.
 Available are
                            gzip/gz, bzip2/bz2 and xz.
 Default: xz
    --icon=<icon>        use this icon for the desktop entry

+ Environment variables:
+   UPSTREAMNAME         the original name of the game, including special chars
+                           or spaces
+   FILENAME             specify a name for the executable and the package SHORTDESCRIPTION     a brief game description for the package and menu entry VERSION              the game's upstream version MAINTAINER           The package maintainer.
+Make sure to use the following
+                           pattern: John Doe <nick@domain.org>
+   HOMEPAGE             homepage of the game or the developer YEAR                 the year when the game was released RIGHTHOLDER          Who's holding the copyright?
 ```

 Example: